A CCNE-accredited Master in Science (MSN) with three pathways to nursing leadership.

 Earning your MSN opens the door to a wide range of new opportunities, including educational, leadership and administrative positions.

-Advanced practice nurses earned a median annual wage of $113,930 in 2018, with top-paying employers including educational institutions, doctor’s offices, and state, local and private hospitals.1
+Nurse practitioners earned a median annual wage of $123,780 in 2021, with top-paying employers including variety healthcare settings, including hospitals, physicians’ offices, and clinics.2

-Overall, leading nursing positions are projected to grow 28 percent through 2028 — more than five times the national average.1
+Overall, leading nursing positions are projected to grow 40 percent through 2031 — much faster than the average for all occupations.2

 “Completing my MSN at SHU was a wonderful experience.
 Everyone I encountered was all very helpful and supportive, beginning with the admissions team, to tech support, to the professors.
 I couldn’t ask for a better learning experience and would recommend it to anyone looking to pursue their degree online.”